mergermarket/api-entitlements-schema/README.md

 }
 ```

-The identifiers are defined and interpretted by the APIs.
+The identifiers are defined and interpreted by the APIs.

 ### Statements